zenml-io/zenml/docs/book/mlops_stacks/secrets_managers/overview.md

 ) -> None:
     """Load the example secret from the secret manager."""
     # Load Secret from active secret manager.
 This will fail if no secret
-    #  manager is active or if that secret does not exist
+    # manager is active or if that secret does not exist.
     retrieved_secret = context.stack.secrets_manager.get_secret(<SECRET_NAME>)

     # retrieved_secret.content will contain a dictionary with all Key-Value
     # pairs within your secret.
     return
 ```

 {% hint style="info" %}

-This will only work if your orchestrator has access to the secret manager.
+This will only work if the environment that your ochestrator uses to execute steps
-For example a `local_secrets_manager` will not work in combination with a
+has access to the secrets manager.
+For example a local secrets manager
-remote orchestrator like `kubeflow pipelines`.
+will not work in combination with a remote orchestrator.

 {% endhint %}